maheswari-pinneti/Applied-AI-Lab-Deep-Learning-for-Computer-Vision-WorldQuant-University/README.md

 ---

-## 🚦 Traffic Flow Monitoring – Dhaka, Bangladesh
+## 🚦 Traffic Flow Monitoring – Dhaka, Bangladesh Project - 3

 Detect and track vehicles from live traffic videos using YOLOv8 and custom datasets.